Fazilet Takvimi APIfazilettakvimi.com ↗

-Access Islamic prayer times, monthly imsakiye, Hijri/Rumi dates, moon phases, and religious holidays worldwide via the Fazilet Takvimi API.
+Access Islamic prayer times, Ramadan imsakiye schedules, Hijri/Rumi dates, and Turkish religious holidays for locations worldwide via the Fazilet Takvimi API.

 No input parameters required.